mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 }
 ```

-> 🐿️ Notice how the `event` object is the default argument for `load` functions and functions inside `+server.ts` files.
+> 🐿️ The `event` object is the default argument for `load` functions and functions inside `+server.ts` files.
 You can send extra data to routes through `event.locals`.

-I'm going to use it as an entry point to log when a request has been made.
-Everything else in our app is going to happen in-between the start of the request until it's resolved and the page is ready to be shown.
+Everything in a SvelteKit app is going to happen in-between the **request** and **response** until the page or resource is ready.

-> 🐿️ If you want to learn how to use SvelteKit hooks you can [learn SvelteKit hooks through example](https://joyofcode.xyz/sveltekit-hooks).
+> 🐿️ You can learn more about [SvelteKit hooks through example](https://joyofcode.xyz/sveltekit-hooks).

 ```ts:src/hooks.server.ts showLineNumbers
 import log from '$lib/utils/log'